radiantearth/radiant-mlhub/README.md

 ## Python Version Support

-The `radiant_mlhub` Python client requires Python >= 3.7.
+The `radiant_mlhub` Python client requires Python >= 3.8.

 This library aligns with PySTAC in following the recommendations of [NEP-29](https://numpy.org/neps/nep-0029-deprecation_policy.html) in deprecating support for Python versions.
-This means that users can expect support for Python 3.7 to be removed from the `main` branch after Dec 26, 2021 and therefore from the next release after that date.
+This means that users can expect support for Python 3.8 to be removed from the `main` branch after April 14, 2023 and therefore from the next release after that date.

 ## Design Decisions